 In the original K-3 II, the function worked only with completely static subjects and a tripod-mounted camera, making it more useful in a studio setting or for landscapes, and less so for other real-world subjects.
 The original K-1 improved upon this by adding the ability to compensate for moving subjects within an otherwise static scene, but still couldn't handle camera motion.

-If this new feature pans out in real-world use, Pixel Shift Resolution becomes a useful tool in a much broader range of situations.
+This new feature makes Pixel Shift Resolution a noticeably more useful tool in a much broader range of situations.
 You're still going to want to use it for predominantly static scenes, as moving subjects can't benefit from the technique in the first place, but being able to shoot those scenes without having to carry around a tripod makes this a much more useful tool in the real world.

 All of the K-1's firmware updates are rolled into the K-1 II, of course

 And that's essentially it for the new features.
 The Pentax K-1 II is otherwise very much like the original (and very impressive) K-1 in most other respects, at least if the K-1 has been upgraded to current firmware.
 (The K-1 II ships with KAF4 lens support, night vision LCD mode, electronic shutter function and a choice of two or three-shot AA filter bracketing functions out of the box, where these features were added to the earlier K-1 via firmware updates post-launch.)